 Now Labour has revealed new plans to bring justice to constituents affected by the leasehold scandal.
 We will introduce a ban on the sale of new leasehold houses and flats.
 Leaseholders will be able to buy the full, freehold ownership of their home for 1% of the property value, with ground rents in existing leaseholds capped at 0.1% of the property value, up to a maximum of £250 a year.

-Labour’s proposals mean the average household in Lancaster and Fleetwood would see their annual ground rent capped at £1,523, with the cost of buying their freehold reduced to just £152.
+Labour’s proposals mean the average household in Lancaster and Fleetwood would see their annual ground rent capped at £152, with the cost of buying their freehold would be slashed, saving £3428 compared to the current local average.

 Other proposals set out by Labour today include a crackdown on unfair fees and contract terms, a right to challenge unfair fees or poor service, new rights to empower leaseholders to hire and fire their managing agent or to take over management of their homes themselves and a promise to revitalise commonhold: an alternative to leasehold – forms of which are used successfully across the world.